 The job roles mentioned above often require at least a master’s degree and several years of work experience in the HR field.
 This, however, does not mean that job opportunities for non-graduate degree holders lag behind.
 In fact, there have been more than 82,000 jobs posted in the last 12 months for qualified HR generalists (Randstad USA, 2021), which further reinforces the important role they play in the day-to-day operations of the HR department.

-Below is a list of job roles you can qualify for if you have a degree in human resources (Indeed Editorial Team, 2021):
+Below is a list of job roles you can qualify for if you are a human resources major (Indeed Editorial Team, 2021):

 The salary of a human resources professional depends on several factors.
 Among these is the level of HR position, the type of degree acquired, what certifications you have if any, relevant skills and work experience, as well as the number of years you have been working in the human resources field.
 Furthermore, the size of the company and the type of industry and location also affect an HR professional’s compensation rate.